tpoisot/ms_proba_networks/ms/maintext.md

 of degree distribution.
 Second, (Type II, @basc03), the probability of an interaction between animal $i$ and plant $j$ is $(k_i/R+k_j/C)/2$, the average of the richness-standardized degree of both species.
-In addition, we use the models called Type III in and out [@pois13e], that use respectively the row-wise and column-wise probability of an interaction, as a way to understand the impact of the degree distribution of upper and lower level species.
+In addition, we use the models called Type III in and out [@pois13e], that uses respectively the row-wise and column-wise probability of an interaction, as a way to understand the impact of the degree distribution of upper and lower level species.

-Note that these null models will take a binary network, and through some rules, turn it into a probabilistic one.
+Note that these null models will take a binary network, and through some rules turn it into a probabilistic one.
 Typically, this probabilistic network is used as a template to generate Bernoulli trials and measure some of their properties, the distribution of which is compared to the empirical network.
 This approach is computationally inefficient [@pois14a], especially using naive models [@milo03], and as we show in the previous section, can yield biased estimates of the true average of nestedness (and presumably other properties).

+%DG: there is something I don't get in the logic here.
+You mean that you randomize
+% the network according to some rules, do it many times, compute a probabilistic network
+% and then do a Bernouilli trial out of it?
+Why are these last two steps necessary?
+I
+% figure it's not what you meant, but some rewording would help clarifying your thoughts
+% After a couple of readings I realize that you need to better explain how to i) generate
+$ the null expectation analytically instead of trials and ii) test for hypotheses
+$ It is critical, because otherwise the comparison you are doing below is confusing.

 We measured the nestedness of the 59 networks, then generated the random networks under the four null models, and calculated the expected